 For more information or assistance, please call the Office of Development at (352) 273-2505.

 Supports the care and maintenance of the Panama Canal Museum Collection, including cataloging, digitization, preservation and processing of the collection; planning and conducting local, traveling and online exhibits; hosting events; acquisitions of related materials to enhance the collection and making the collection available to global access.
+We are currently raising funds to support our Oral History Program.

 Supports exhibits that highlight the history of the Panama Canal, with emphasis on the Canal Zone and its people, including materials from the Panama Canal Museum Collection.
 The fund will support exhibits featured during Panama Canal Society meetings and reunions and exhibits in the Panama Canal Gallery, as well as corresponding online exhibits.
 It may also support traveling exhibits to museums, libraries and other venues interested in displaying materials from this unique collection.